 - Programming: Despite all of their cool devices, Apple isn’t just about hardware. iTunes has been a critical part of Apple’s success in digital media.
 I expect we’ll see a further evolution of iTunes tomorrow.
 The media store will likely be expanded to include various types of subscription services — almost certainly for video, and possibly for music.
 And the App Store will evolve to accommodate a larger device.
 We may even see the introduction of that premium game store we’ve been hearing rumors about forever.

 - The Unexpected: I know there’s supposed to be another P here, but I’m not about to go out on a limb and suggest that the Unicorn will have a Pixel Qi display (I’m saving that for my Kindle 3 predictions, due next month).
-Still, it’s entirely possible that Apple might deliver some heretofore unsuspected new technology that would truly be earth shattering.
-Possibilities might include an unexpected new display technology, an innovative input method, or a significant breakthrough in battery life.
-Any one of these things might transform the tablet from an expensive gadget into a must have device.
+Still, it’s entirely possible that Apple might deliver some heretofore unsuspected new technology that would truly be earth-shattering.
+Possibilities might include unexpected new display technology, an innovative input method, or a significant breakthrough in battery life.
+Any of these things might transform the tablet from an expensive gadget into a must-have device.

 Whatever happens tomorrow, one thing is certain: the seemingly endless stream of Unicorn rumors will finally come to an end.
 Publishers sitting on the fence waiting to see what Apple produces will be out of excuses.
 After tomorrow it’s time to deliver.